 Understanding the occurrence of high red blood cells and hematocrit on testosterone replacement therapy

 Erythrocytosis is a medical condition that appears when the body is making too many red blood cells.
 RBCs are responsible for transporting oxygen to organs and tissues.
-When they are too many, the blood can become too thick and cause cardiovascular complications.
+When there are too many, the blood can become too thick and cause cardiovascular complications.

 TRT is the go-to treatment for people who suffer from hypogonadism – aka androgen deficiency.
-This type of treatment is increasingly popular especially among people over 40 years of age.
+This type of treatment is increasingly popular, especially among people over 40 years of age.
 It can increase libido, help to maintain muscle mass, improve mood and general wellbeing.
 However, one of the side effects of TRT is a simple fact that it can cause erythrocytosis.

 CHECK YOUR HEMATOCRIT TEST WITH A CBC PANEL